-Yet there are only two interactions: just SRIs and ISAs.
+Yet there are only two interactions: just SRIs and releasers (ISAs).

 The potentially risky interactions with MAOIs are:

-- Blood pressure elevation, caused by tyramine in food, or by the other ‘indirectly acting sympatho-mimetic amines (ISA)’ (releasers) like ephedrine & pseudoephedrine.
+2. Blood pressure elevation, caused by tyramine in food, or by the other releasers like ephedrine & pseudoephedrine.

-Any drug that works as a serotonin reuptake inhibitor (SRI) is potentially dangerous (possibly fatal) if combined with an MAOI (5, 29) including:-sertraline, fluoxetine, paroxetine, fluvoxamine, citalopram, escitalopram, clomipramine or imipramine, or SNRIs like milnacipran, venlafaxine, desvenlafaxine, duloxetine.
+Any drug that works as a serotonin reuptake inhibitor (SRI) is potentially dangerous (possibly fatal) if combined with an MAOI, including: sertraline, fluoxetine, paroxetine, fluvoxamine, citalopram, escitalopram, clomipramine or imipramine, or SNRIs like milnacipran, venlafaxine, desvenlafaxine, duloxetine.

-The risk is that of serotonin toxicity (ST), because some act as SRIs, as explained in detail in my review (11), pethidine (aka meperidine) and tramadol, especially, are a significant risk for anyone on MAOIs.
+The risk is that of serotonin toxicity (ST), because some act as weak SRIs, as explained in detail in my papers, pethidine (aka meperidine) tramadol, tapentadol, especially, are a significant risk for anyone on MAOIs.
 Dextromethorphan, (dextro)propoxyphene and pentazocine are also best avoided.
+Other opioids are safe.